hashicorp/nomad/website/source/guides/stateful-workloads/stateful-workloads.html.md

 # Stateful Workloads

+Nomad allows a user to mount persistent data from local or remote storage volumes into task environments in a couple of ways — host volume mounts or Docker Volume drivers.

+Nomad host volumes allow you to mount any directory on the Nomad client into an allocation.
+These mounts can then be connected to individual tasks within a task group.

 The Docker task driver's support for [volumes][docker-volumes] enables Nomad to integrate with software-defined storage (SDS) solutions like [Portworx][portworx] to support stateful workloads.
 Please keep in mind that